WomensCodingCircle/pixybattle/README.md

 More information can be found on the [official website](http://womenscodingcircle.com/pixyrace/).

-## Raspberry Pi Setup
+## Initial Setup
-If you want to return your PixyBot to its default settings, follow one of the following methods:
+If you want to return your PixyBot to its default settings, use one of the following methods:

 ### Method #1: